 The comic is completely black and white, resembling manga arts, and Sunny explains the reason for making it so.
 “We are very big manga fans.
 We love mangas and they are very much black and white.
 However, we might release a colour version of it in future.”

-Whistling Woods also came up with a unique publication called Pattachitra, that’s boasts three different styles of Indian art blended into the narrative.
+Whistling Woods also came up with a unique publication called Nirvahana, that boasts three different styles of Indian art blended into the narrative.
 He adds, “We have taken folk tales from East, West and North for this.”

 Ahona Banerjee, another student of the institution, turned her mother’s travails in life into an inspiring comic that more or less chronicles her journey.
 She elucidates, “This is inspired by my mother’s struggles.
 After my father passed away, she went through a lot of ups and downs.
 This comic tells how she sees herself as different form of goddesses.”

 Comic sales galore at HarperCollins booth

 HarperCollinsPublishers India, subsidiary to one of world’s largest comic publishing house HarperCollins Worldwide, put on sale some of the popular comics for the fans to grab a copy of their own.